srijan-paul/srijan-paul.github.io/injuly.in/src/blog/napkin-inference-cost.md

 ## Resources on a single GPU

-On a GPU's spec-sheet you can find.
+On any GPU's spec-sheet you can find these metrics:

-- **Peak throughput:** Number of floating-point operations executed per second.
+- **Peak throughput:** Number of floating-point operations per second.
 Usually in TeraFLOPs (1 TFLOP/s = \\(10^12\\) ops/sec).
 - **Memory bandwidth**: Amount of data that can be moved from global memory (VRAM) to registers (SRAM).Usually in TB/sec.